LearnPress/learnpress/readme.txt

 13. Add-ons: Unlock endless possibilities with our add-ons from additional payment gateways to more managing course options.
 Tailor to your needs and easily scale as your site grow

 == Changelog ==

+= 4.3.0 (2025-11-20) =
+~ Fixed: security.
+~ Fixed: error 404 link when add media to editor of Question config.
+~ Fixed: export social use on the "Export Personal Data" tool.
+~ Fixed: display time spend when doing quiz with time not limit.
+~ Beta: apply openAI for generate data course.
+~ Update library sweetalert2 to 11.26.3.
+~ Update library chartjs to 4.5.1.

 = 4.2.9.4 (2025-10-08) =
 ~ Fixed: security.